covjson/specification/profiles.md

 ## 2. Common Profiles

 This specification defines the following domain profiles: Grid, VerticalProfile, PointSeries, Point, MultiPointSeries, MultiPoint, PolygonSeries, Polygon, MultiPolygonSeries, MultiPolygon, Trajectory, Section.
-Each domain profile <DomainProfile> has a corresponding coverage profile named <DomainProfile>Coverage, and a coverage collection profile named <DomainProfile>CoverageCollection.
+Each domain profile `<DomainProfile>` has a corresponding coverage profile named `<DomainProfile>Coverage`, and a coverage collection profile named `<DomainProfile>CoverageCollection`.

 Requirements for all domain profiles defined in this specification:
 - The axis and component identifiers `"x"` and `"y"` must refer to horizontal spatial coordinates,